Exploring The Downsides To Fashion Collaborations

 At times, these collaborations were also advantageous to consumers.
 Back in 2004, when H&M took the plunge to launch its first designer-centric collaboration with Karl Lagerfeld, it set a precedence for such crossovers.
 It blazed a trail in the industry, sending a new generation that is just starting their love affairs with fashion into a frenzy.
 Other street labels such as Uniqlo soon followed suit, putting out a collection with Japanese cult label UNDERCOVER in 2012.
 As these collaborating brands are usually elusive to Singapore (before the advent of online shopping), these partnerships gave consumers a chance to get their hands on the brand and often at a lower price point.

-Though some capsule collections follow the pricing of the luxury brand, they still send fashion enthusiasts into a frenzy.
+Though some fashion collaborations follow the pricing of the luxury brand, they still send fashion enthusiasts into a frenzy.
 Most notably, the Louis Vuitton x Supreme capsule, which sold out almost instantaneously around the world, with items gaining higher resale value on digital market places thereafter.

 Such a pitfall can occur when collaborations involve disparate fashion brands with different objectives.
 In 2011, Versace teamed with H&M to offer consumers in China “affordable luxury”.
 The term, though an oxymoron, aroused the interest of consumers.
 The advertising campaign fanned the fervour but the enthusiasm quickly turned into public outcry after the consumers felt the merchandise they bought looked nothing like in the posters.
 That collaboration saw high rates of return and exchange.
 The commercial catastrophe led to the ban of returns for the following collection.